Anxiety, Stress, Burnout, Depression, Grief, Relationship Issues

-A brief phone conversation or video collaboration can help you decide if counselling suits your needs.
+The Free Consultation is a brief phone conversation or video collaboration to help you decide if counseling suits your needs.
 There is no charge for this introductory conversation.
-If you decide you’d like to begin counselling, we’ll work together and move to steps 2 and 3.
+If you choose to begin counseling, we’ll work together and move to steps 2 and 3.

-The Discovery Session is an in-depth exploration that takes place in person, by phone, or through video collaboration.
-In this 60-minute session, I will learn more about various aspects of your life, and we will explore what you would like to achieve in counselling or coaching.
+The Discovery Session is an in-depth exploration in person, by phone, or through video collaboration.
+In this session, I will learn more about various aspects of your life, and we will explore what you would like to achieve in therapy or coaching.

-Counselling generally involves several sessions, as required (60-minutes).
+Therapy generally involves several sessions, as required.
 The goals and timeframe are discussed at the beginning of the process and are revisited as needed.